LeonardoPohl/FESD/docs/Thesis/structure.md

 ## Introduction

-- Human Pose estimation and its applications
+- HPE and its applications
-- Annomaly detection for human pose estimation
+- Annomaly detection for HPE
 - Why important
 - Silverfit short mention